Trap rock

 The slow cooling of magma either as a sill or as a thick lava flow sometimes creates systematic vertical fractures within the resulting layer of trap rock.
-These fractures often form rock columns that are typically hexagonal, but also four- to eight-sided.
+These fractures often form rock columns that are typically hexagonal but could be four- to eight-sided.

 Uses

-Trap rock, i.e. basalt or diabase, has a variety of uses.
-A major use for basalt is crushed rock for road and housing construction in concrete, macadam, and paving stones.
-Because of its insensitivity to chemical influences, resistance to mechanical stress, high dry relative density, frost resistance, and sea water resistance, trap rock is used as ballast for railroad track bed and hydraulic engineering rock (riprap) in coast and bank protection for paving embankments.
-It is also used for the production of cast rock that is used in corrosion and abrasion protection, as for sewage pipes and acid-resistant rocks.
-Other uses of trap rock include gardening and landscaping, for the production of millstones, for the production of mineral fibres (basalt wool), as a flux in ceramic masses and glazes, for the production of glass ceramics, crushed as a filter aggregate (air filtration of poison gas) in ABC bunkers, as filter bed material water treatment facilities, and ground as a soil improvement product.
-Trap rock has been used to construct buildings and churches: Trinity Church on the Green with trap rock quarried from Eli Whitney's quarry, is a particularly colorful example of a red-orange-brown-colored, natural-faced trap rock.
-It was also used for foundations and railroad beds in the New Haven area.
+Trap rock has a variety of uses.
+A major use for basalt is crushed stone for road and housing construction in concrete, macadam, and paving stones.
+Because of its insensitivity to chemical influences, resistance to mechanical stress, high dry relative density, frost resistance, and seawater resistance, trap rock is used as ballast for railroad track bed and hydraulic engineering rock (riprap) in coast and bank protection for paving embankments.
+It is also used for the production of cast rock that is used in corrosion and abrasion protection, such as for sewage pipes.

+Other uses include gardening and landscaping, millstones, mineral wool, as a flux in ceramic masses and glazes, for the production of glass ceramics, crushed as a filter aggregate (air filtration of poison gas) in ABC bunkers, as filter bed material at water treatment facilities, and ground as a soil improvement product.
+Trap rock has been used to construct buildings and churches: Trinity Church on the Green with trap rock quarried from Eli Whitney's quarry is a particularly colorful example of a red-orange-brown-colored, natural-faced trap rock.

 Examples

 Well-known examples of outcropping trap rock include both intrusive sills and extrusive lava flows.
-They include the Palisades Sill, a Triassic, 200 Ma diabase intrusion that forms the Palisades along 80 km of the Hudson River in New York and New Jersey.
+They include the Palisades Sill, a Triassic, 200-Ma diabase intrusion that forms The Palisades along 80 km of the Hudson River in New York and New Jersey.
 Vast areas of trap rock in the form of thick lava flows and other volcanic rocks comprise the Deccan Traps of India and Siberian Traps of Russia.

 Other prominent basalt ridges, mountains, buttes, canyons, and other landscape features include: